PinkDiamond1/docs-24/docs/reference/starlark/reference.md

 ### exec

 The `exec` instruction executes commands on a given service as if they were running in a shell on the container.
-It looks like
+Its syntax is:

 ```python
 exec(